 PAS 6602 Family Medicine (6 Units)

-This course is a six week supervised clinical practice experience in family medicine and is designed to provide exposures to patients across the lifespan of infant, children, adolescents, adults, and elderly.
+This course is a six week supervised clinical practice experience in family medicine and is designed to provide exposure to patients across the lifespan of infant, children, adolescents, adults, and the elderly.
 Education may occur in varied clinical settings and is designed to provide encounters necessary to acquire the requisite competencies of a practicing physician assistant.

 PAS 6603 Internal Medicine (6 Units)

-This course is a six week supervised clinical practice experience in internal medicine and is designed to provide exposures to patients across the lifespan of adults and elderly.
+This course is a six week supervised clinical practice experience in internal medicine and is designed to provide exposure to patients across the lifespan of adults and the elderly.
 Education may occur in varied clinical settings and is designed to provide encounters necessary to acquire the requisite competencies of a practicing physician assistant.

 PAS 6604 General Surgery (6 Units)